M-earnest/tutorial_jupyter_books/content/1_github/project.md

 # Setting Up a Repository on GitHub

-In this section, you'll first learn how to start a new project on GitHub, followed by a step-by-step guide on how to use the free course template for your own course.
+In this section, you'll first learn how to start a new project on GitHub, followed by short guide on how to use the free course template for your own course.
 By using our course template instead of starting a completely new project, you can take advantage of the existing structure and only need to customize and add individual pages to fit your content.

 ## Create a New Repository
 Now, let's put that new account to use by creating an online repository — often called a "remote repo"!